microsoft/MixedRealityToolkit-Unity/Documentation/README_HandCoach.md

 Hand Coach is 3D modeled hand which is triggered when the system does not detect the user’s hands.
 This is implemented as a “teaching” component that helps guide the user when the gesture has not been taught.
 If users have not done the specified gesture for a period, the hands will loop with a delay.
 Hand Coach could be used to represent pressing a button or picking up a hologram.

 The current interaction model represents a wide variety of gesture controls such as scrolling, far select, and near tap.
-Below is a full list of existing JIT hands:
+Below is a full list of existing Hand Coach examples:

 - Near Tap – Used for buttons or close interactable objects
 - Far Select- Used for objects that are far away